 Your landing pages need to be top-notch

 Google looks at the quality of your landing pages too, so your website needs to be up to scratch in terms of relevancy to the search query.
-Ultimately, you can’t just rely on AdWords to get you traffic, your landing pages need to be of a good quality and relevant to your ads, so you can’t neglect your SEO.
+Ultimately, you can’t just rely on Google Ads to get you traffic, your landing pages need to be of a good quality and relevant to your ads, so you can’t neglect your SEO.
 By improving your website’s landing pages, your Quality Score will increase, which will mean you pay less for your clicks.

 Customer life cycle

 If the products you’re selling require the user to think, save and research your product, you may not see the ROI you were initially expecting.
 If you’re used to playing the long game, then Google Ads can only help you to reach more potential customers.